-Factor two opposed factor one in its broad rejection of psychological intervention, with managing unhelpful thoughts caused by the illness (S48, -3), thoughts existing before the illness (S49, -2), addressing core beliefs (S19, -2) and it not being a psychological issue (S52, +1) also scoring stronger here than other factors Again, qualitative responses suggest a social element to these, based on the stigma or invalidation people have experienced: “Long covid is not a psychological issue – however, it is extremely psychologically challenging and these two ideas are easily and frequently mixed up” (U4).
+Factor two opposed factor one in its broad rejection of psychological intervention, with low agreement for managing unhelpful thoughts caused by the illness (S48, -3), thoughts existing before the illness (S49, -2) and addressing core beliefs (S19, -2), alongside strongly agreeing with it not being a psychological issue (S52, +1).
+Again, qualitative responses suggest a social element to these, based on the stigma or invalidation people have experienced: “Long covid is not a psychological issue – however, it is extremely psychologically challenging and these two ideas are easily and frequently mixed up” (U4).

 As identified in previous literature, many people living with long covid have been told “it’s just anxiety” (Thompson et al., 2022, p.327).
 This proved to be a barrier to psychological and physical healthcare and understanding, which from a hope theory perspective might reduce a sense of agency and, therefore, hopefulness (Bernardo, 2010; 2015).
 Factor two participants’ experiences reflected this, which might therefore explain their tentativeness around the idea that long covid recovery “is possible” (S37, 0) and “is not possible” (S36, -1).